-My father introduced me to photography in 1950 when I was age 4, which means I was shooting photos with the pinhole camera he made for me and developing prints (crude as they were) in his darkroom before I could read or write.
+My father introduced me to photography in 1950 when I was age 4, which means I was shooting photos with the pinhole camera he made for me and was developing prints (crude as they were) in his darkroom before I could read or write.

 For decades after that, I shot photography for both business and pleasure, until I eventually lost interest in it as a hobby due to diminishing returns for increasing costs, but continued to shoot commercially as an adjunct to my graphic design work.